One of the biggest questions we get from trade show hopefuls is “what are the costs of exhibiting at a trade show?”

 Graphic Design, Production and Promotion:10%.
 Even though digital artwork is much easier to create than physical artwork is, it still costs time and money.
-Designing your promotions, booth literature, pop up tent, and other items takes 3-4 weeks of time from the people on your team.
+Designing your promotions, booth literature, custom pop up tent, and other items takes 3-4 weeks of time from the people on your team.
 This is just for design, revision and final approval: this doesn’t even include the actual printing time, which can take another month.

 Other Trade Show Expenses: 7%.
 With 93% of our budget taken care of, this leaves seven percent for the vague category of “other expenses,” which includes everything from lead-gathering to unexpected maintenance and cleaning and even Wi-Fi overage costs.

 Time and Effort – The Other Costs of Exhibiting at a Trade Show